This presentation describes how to use data to develop outcome-based measures to ensure the quality of home and community-based services (HCBS).

-We manage all program administration activities for the Massachusetts State Supplement Program, a federally mandated cash assistance program, saving the state more than $20 million per year.
+We manage all program administration activities for the Massachusetts State Supplement Payment program, a federally mandated cash assistance program, saving the state more than $20 million per year.

 UMass Medical School’s Clinical Pharmacy Services division designs flexible and effective medication therapy management (MTM) programs with focuses on safety, efficacy and cost.
 Our approach is rooted in a mission to improve health outcomes for patients and is tailored to meet individual client needs.